 Council's Asset Management Project sought to improve and optimise the forecast of asset renewal requirements.
-It is anticipated that this work will produce greater alignment with accounting depreciation calculations and help to move this ratio closer to the target range over time.
-In addition, Council will consider the inclusion of further asset financial ratios, such as the asset renewal funding ratio and asset consumption ratio that will produce a more balanced view of the asset management position, following embedding of Council's new asset management system.
+This work will produce greater alignment with accounting depreciation calculations and help to move this ratio closer to the target range over time.
+In addition, Council will consider the inclusion of further asset financial ratios, such as the asset renewal funding ratio and asset consumption ratio that will produce a more balanced view of the asset management position, following continued embedding of Council's asset management system.